 Exercise good judgment in visiting web sites.
 Do not visit sites that appear to contain objectionable material.
 Ask a teacher or a parent if you are unsure if the site is appropriate.

 Be polite; use appropriate language for all communications.
 Avoid jokes or statements that might offend.

 Unacceptable uses include, but are not limited to, sending or seeking to receive messages that contain or suggest racism, sexism, inappropriate language, pornography, illegal solicitation, or information that could violate another person’s privacy.
-All forms of cyberbullying, sexting, sending malicious code, sending pornography, junk emails, impersonation, stealing passwords, flaming, harassment, denigration, outing, trickery, exclusion or cyberstalking are strictly prohibited and are not tolerated and will result in consequences up to and including dismissal from a course without credit and dismissal from school, as determined in the sole discretion of the principal.
+All forms of cyberbullying, sexting, sending malicious code, sending pornography, junk emails, impersonation, stealing passwords, flaming, harassment, denigration, outing, trickery, exclusion or cyberstalking are strictly prohibited, are not tolerated and will result in consequences up to and including dismissal from a course without credit and dismissal from school, as determined by the sole discretion of the principal.

-Course materials available through our LMS may be protected by copyright law.
-This material is only for the use of students enrolled in the specific course(s), and must be used in accordance with the United States Copyright Act, Title 17 of the U.S. Code.
+Course materials available through Canvas may be protected by copyright law.
+This material is only for the use of students enrolled in the specific course(s) and must be used in accordance with the United States Copyright Act, Title 17 of the U.S. Code.
 Protected materials on the site may not be retained on the user’s computer or other electronic storage device for longer than the duration of the specific class for which they are assigned, nor further disseminated by the user to any other persons.

 Notice of Claimed Infringement

-If you believe that your work has been copied in a way that constitutes copyright infringement, please provide Our Designated Copyright Agent (identified below) with the following information:
+If you believe that your work has been copied in a way that constitutes copyright infringement, please provide our Designated Copyright Agent (identified below) with the following information: